 Steering Group for Canada’s Black Justice Strategy

-To ensure that the development of Canada’s Black Justice Strategy (the Strategy) is informed by experts and community leaders from Black communities across the country, the Government of Canada established the Steering Group, comprised of nine members from Black communities across Canada, with diverse backgrounds and experiences, and with expertise related to Canada’s justice system.
+To ensure that the development of Canada’s Black Justice Strategy (the Strategy) is informed by experts and community leaders from Black communities across the country, the Government of Canada established the external Steering Group, comprised of nine experts and leaders from Black communities across Canada, with diverse backgrounds and experiences, and with expertise related to Canada’s criminal justice system.

 - Dr. Akwasi Owusu-Bempah (final report co-author)